zeniamazhar/CS-310-Project/README.md

 - Open the cloned project in Android Studio.
 - Use the `flutter pub get` command in the terminal to get dependencies.
 - Ensure that Dart support is enabled with the correct Dart SDK pathway for the project.
 This can be enabled by the corresponding suggestion that appears on top when the `lib/main.dart` file is opened in Android Studio.
-- Connect an emulator and click on the yellow arrow on top of the screen to launch the app.
+- Connect an emulator and click on the green arrow on top of the screen to launch the app.